niclaslindstedt/dotnet-oauth2-server/README.md

 ### Creating your first users

-When starting etimo-id for the first time, a pre-seeded user and application is added:
+When starting etimo-id for the first time, a default user and application is added:

 ```
 username: admin